sjspielman/datascience_for_biologists/README.md

 -->
 # Data Science for Biologists

-Course materials for Rowan University Course "Data Science for Biologists" (BIOL01301) Spring 2020.
-Materials developed by Stephanie J. Spielman.
+Course materials for Rowan University Course "Data Science for Biologists" (BIOL01301).
+Materials developed by Stephanie J. Spielman and are generally updated each semester.

+All materials are released under a CC-BY-4.0 license.
+If you use/modify materials, please credit me by linking back to this repo.
+Thanks!

 <!--
 Links are bad and I am lazy.